MicrosoftDocs/azure-docs-powershell/azps-7.1.0/Az.Kusto/Invoke-AzKustoDiagnoseClusterVirtualNetwork.md

 ## SYNOPSIS
 Diagnoses network connectivity status for external resources on which the service is dependent on.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.kusto/invoke-azkustodiagnoseclustervirtualnetwork) for up-to-date information.

 ## SYNTAX

 ### Diagnose (Default)